harrytruman/ansible-tower/README.md

 # Ansible Smart Start in a Box

-This repo will configure a complete Tower server/cluster that can be used both for customer demos and as a starting point for Ansible Smart Starts.
+This repo will configure a complete Tower server/cluster that can be used for customer demos and as the logging source for ELK.

 ### Instructions: